ThangPhamVan/frontend-github-search/README.md

 - PAGE `User Detail`

   - Display specific user's information, including name, contact info, lists of repositories, list of followers & list of following users

+  - Synchronize tab with URL, so user can copy/paste the url and it will always show the same contents under the same browser

   - HOME icon to back to home page